goharbor/harbor/docs/user_guide.md

 ## Administrator options
 ### Managing user
-Administrator can add "Administrator" role to an ordinary user by click button on the left and select "set as Administrator".
+Administrator can add "Administrator" role to an ordinary user by click button on the left and select "Set as Administrator".
 To delete a user, select "Delete".

 ![browse project](img/new_set_admin_remove_user.png)